ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `command` — The absolute path to the executable file, or the file name (if the program directory is written to `PATH`).
 -   `format` — The file format.
 All the formats described in [Formats](../../../interfaces/formats.md#formats) are supported.
 -   `implicit_key` — The executable source file can return only values, and the correspondence to the requested keys is determined implicitly — by the order of rows in the result.
 Default value is false.
+-   `send_chunk_header` — The number of rows, ended with '\n', which are sent before sending chunk to process.
+Optional parameter.

 That dictionary source can be configured only via XML configuration.
 Creating dictionaries with executable source via DDL is disabled, otherwise, the DB user would be able to execute arbitrary binary on ClickHouse node.